 Honors World History is strongly recommended for self motivated learners.
 The purpose of this course is to enable students to understand their connections to the development of civilizations by examining the past to prepare for their future as participating members of a global community.
-This course is designed to provide students with a broad understanding of the economic, political, technological, \\Courses offered during school years beginning with an odd number. religious and social developments that created the western civilization.
+This course is designed to provide students with a broad understanding of the economic, political, technological, religious and social developments that created the western civilization.
 This course includes an examination of the Renaissance and the Reformation; European Colonial Expansion to Africa, Asia and the Americas; the Age of Absolutism; Enlightenment; the French Revolution; the Industrial Revolution; Nationalism in Europe; the New Imperialism; WWI and the Russian Revolution and the Rise of Totalitarianism and Democracy.
-Economics .50 credit/1 semester Grade 10 Grade 11-12
+Economics .50 credit/1 semester Grade 11-12

-Economics is an introductory social studies course.
-It is the study of choices and decisions people make about how to use the world's resources.
+Economics is the study of choices and decisions people make about how to use the world's resources.
 This course will help the student make informed decisions about their financial resources.
 They will gain an understanding of the relationship between economic concepts and real-world economic events affecting all people in the global economy.
 Included in Economics is the study of the American free enterprise system, government intervention in our economy, supply and demand, inflation, unemployment, business structures, the Stock Market, money and banking, and personal finance.
-Honors Economics Recommendation: 80% or higher in previous Social Studies course .50 credit/1 semester Grade 10 Grades 11-12
+Honors Economics Recommendation: 80% or higher in previous Social Studies course .50 credit/1 semester Grades 11-12

-Economics is an introductory social studies course.
-It is the study of choices and decisions people make about how to use the world's resources.
+Economics is the study of choices and decisions people make about how to use the world's resources.
 This course will help the student make informed decisions about their financial resources.
 They will gain an understanding of the relationship between economic concepts and real-world economic events affecting all people in the global economy.
 Included in Economics is the study of the American free enterprise system, government intervention in our economy, supply and demand, inflation, unemployment, business structures, the Stock Market, money and banking, and personal finance.

-Government

-.50 credit/1 semester Grade 10 Grades 11 -12

-Government is an introductory essential and foundational social studies course with primary emphasis on the functioning of national, state and local government institutions.
+Government .50 credit/1 semester Grades 11 -12 Government is an essential and foundational social studies course with primary emphasis on the functioning of national, state, and local government institutions.
 Other topics covered in this survey course include the US Constitution and the American legal system, current issues of concern to the United States, values and decision making techniques, propaganda and persuasion techniques, political parties and the voting process.
-Honors Government Recommendation:80% or higher in previous Social Studies course .50 credit/1 semester Grade 10 Grades 11 - 12
+Honors Government Recommendation:80% or higher in previous Social Studies course .50 credit/1 semester Grades 11 - 12

-Honors Government is an-introductory essential and foundational social studies course with a concentration on the United States Constitution and the Bill of Rights, and their effects on everyday life.
+Honors Government is an essential and foundational social studies course with a concentration on the United States Constitution and the Bill of Rights, and their effects on everyday life.
 Additional emphasis will be placed on the functioning of national, state and local institutions; the American legal system; current issues of concern to the United States; values and decision-making techniques; propaganda and persuasion techniques; and political parties and the voting process.
 All honors level government students will demonstrate advanced skills in oral and written communication.
 In addition they will be expected to do a research paper, documents based readings, and participate in case studies, debates, and participate in a major project.

-United States History

-1 credit/full year Grade 11 Grade 10
+United States History 1 credit/full year Grade 10